AdeWyse/watchlist/README.md

 # watchlist

-An app that tracks your watchlist and organizes them based on time to finish and your priority to watch it.
+An app that tracks your watchlist